The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang.pl.md

 This tests the filter for syntactic correctness.
 If it passes, you can install it as a production filter.
-(Note that the test tests only for correct Perl syntax; it doesn\'t make sure your filter does something sensible.)
+(Note that the test tests only for correct Perl syntax; it doesn't make sure your filter does something sensible.)

 # MISCELLANEOUS OPTIONS